Rogen319/logvisualization/README.md

 # LogVisualization

 ##Description
 This is a project trying to corelate the trace of microservices with the logs of the microservices.
-It is based on kubernetes and istio.And elasticsearch is used to store the log and zipkin to gather the trace and span information.
+It is based on kubernetes and istio.And elasticsearch is used to store the log and zipkin to gather the trace and span information.</p>

 ##Deployment
 Before you begin, you need to install istio in your kubernetes cluster.
 Just execute the following command:
 * kubectl apply -f istio-demo.yaml